Bharat9848/notes/os.md

   container is optimized on image transfer time and startup time.
 Image transfer time is reduced as compared to VM as it does not contain the operating system. container runtime engine like docker act as virtualized operating system

 The interface between the container runtime engine and the container has been standardized by the Open Container Initiative,

+## WASM
+Wasm is a binary instruction set architecture (ISA) like ARM, x86, MIPS, and RISC-V. This means programming languages can compile source code into Wasm binaries that will run on any system with a Wasm runtime.
+Wasm apps execute inside a deny-by-default secure sandbox that distrusts the application, meaning access to everything is denied and must be explicitly allowed.
+This is the opposite of containers that start with everything wide open.

+WASI interface sandbox wasm apps to run outside browser